Aladex/pod_pvc_exporter/README.md

 Don't forget to replace `<NAMESPACE>` with the namespace of the exporter pod.

+## Kubernetes Deployment

+To use the pod_pvc_exporter, the latest image can be obtained from Docker Hub by running the command `docker pull aladex/pod_pvc_exporter:latest`.
+Alternatively, other versions of the image can be used as well.

+A sample manifest for the exporter can be found in the repository at `manifest/pod_pvc_exporter.yaml`.
+The manifest deploys the application to the monitoring namespace, but this can be changed to any other desired namespace.

+To use the exporter, the manifest can be applied using `kubectl apply -f manifest/pod_pvc_exporter.yaml`.
+Once deployed, the exporter will start collecting metrics, which can be scraped by Prometheus.

+Overall, the pod_pvc_exporter provides a convenient way to monitor PVC usage in a Kubernetes cluster and can be easily deployed using the provided manifest.

 # Example Output

 The following is an example output of the exporter: